brightcove/videojs-flashls-source-handler/README.md

 To include videojs-flashls-source-handler on your website or web application, use any of the following methods.

+## The SWF

+This plugin requires the use of a [customized SWF](https://github.com/brightcove/videojs-flashls-swf) that is not included in videojs-flash.

+The SWF is available on the unpkg CDN https://unpkg.com/@brightcove/videojs-flashls-swf/dist/video-js.swf and is provided in this project's `dist/` folder.
+We highly recommend hosting the SWF yourself as unpkg does not provide uptime or support guarantees.

+`videojs.options.flash.swf = '//path/to/swf';`

 ### `<script>` Tag

 This is the simplest case.
 Get the script in whatever way you prefer and include the plugin _after_ you include [video.js][videojs], so that the `videojs` global is available.